TECHNOLOGIES and Our

 Proof of Concept - HUMANS

-ANVS401 is orally available, well behaved and well qualified as a candidate to treat neurodegeneration (AD,AD-DS and PD).
-Three clinical studies have been conducted with ANVS401.
+ANVS401 is orally available, well behaved, and well qualified as a candidate to treat neurodegeneration (AD,AD-DS and PD).
+Five clinical studies have been conducted with ANVS401, including three Phase 1 trials and two phase 2a trials.
 The first was a single ascending dose (SAD) study in 72 healthy volunteers.
 The second was a multiple ascending dose (MAD) study in 48 healthy volunteers.
 The third was a proof of concept (POC) study in four mildly cognitive- impaired (MCI) patients.
+The most recent studies are two Phase 2a trials in AD and PD patients.

-The successful outcome of both studies will validate ANVS401's inhibition of the toxic cascade that leads to neurodegeneration in AD and PD; it will give us some indications of efficacy; and it will allow the company to move into Phase 3 studies in AD, in AD-DS, an orphan indication of AD, and in PD.
+The results will allow the company to move into Phase 3 studies in AD, in AD-DS, an orphan indication of AD, and in PD.